liquidm/baremetal-cloud/README.md

 Goal
 ----
-Make managin baremetals as easy as virtual machines.
+Make managing baremetals as easy as virtual machines.

 Proof-of-concept
 ----------------